 As Figure II.1 shows, the level and time path of relative tightness differs greatly by skill category.
-For example, jobs requiring "Big Data" skills attract relatively few applicants.
-Active vacancy postings for jobs that require Big Data skills attracted 0.78 applications per day in the second quarter of 2017, up from about 0.25 applications per day in 2012 and 2013.
-Postings for jobs that require User Interface skills attracted 2 applications per day in the second quarter of 2017, a dramatic increase since 2014 and earlier.
-These results say that relative tightness fell for jobs requiring "Big Data" and "User Interface" skills, perhaps because the supply of workers with these skills rose.
+For example, jobs requiring "Ruby" skills attract relatively few applicants.
+Active vacancy postings for jobs that require Ruby skills attracted 0.12 applications per day in the first half of 2017, up from an average of 0.07 applications per day in 2012.
+Postings for jobs that require User Interface skills attracted 2 applications per day in the first half of 2017, a dramatic increase since 2014 and earlier.
+These results say that relative tightness fell for jobs requiring "Ruby" and "User Interface" skills, perhaps because the supply of workers with these skills rose.

-In contrast, job postings that require skills related to "Security", "Solution Development", "Windows" and "Application Development" experienced an increase in relative tightness since 2012.
-Job postings with these skill requirements saw large relative declines in the average daily flow of applications per posting.
+In contrast, job postings that require skills related to "Security," "Solution Development," and "Application Development" experienced an increase in relative tightness since 2012.
+Job postings with these skill requirements saw large relative declines in the average daily flow of applications per posting between 2012 and 2016.
+In 2017, relative labor market tightness for jobs with these skill requirements decreased relative to their 2016 levels, but they remain well above pre-2015 levels.

 Figure II.1.
-Skill-Based Relative Labor Market Tightness Measures 3-month Moving Averages, March 2012 to May 2017
+Skill-Based Relative Labor Market Tightness Measures 3-month Moving Averages, March 2012 to July 2017